Sina-Soroosh/Sina-Soroosh/README.md

 Front-End Developer
 -----------------

-A junior Front-End developer with deep knowledge in Javascripts framework "React js".
+A Front-End developer with deep knowledge in Javascripts framework "React js".

 * ✉   You can contact me at <a href="mailto:sinasoroosh07@gmail.com">sinasoroosh07@gmail.com</a>
 * 🧠  I'm learning Tailwind